Kat Stewart: Television

 Stewart's other TV credits include guest appearances in the Nazeem Hussain sketch comedy series Orange Is the New Brown in 2018, True Story with Hamish & Andy on the Nine Network in 2017, No Activity on Stan in 2015, It's a Date and Jack Irish: Dead Point in 2014, Camp on America's NBC in 2013, Miss Fisher's Murder Mysteries in 2012, various roles in Newstopia on SBS in 2007–08, the BBC2/UKTV comedy series Supernova, as well as recurring roles on City Homicide, Kick, and Last Man Standing.
 Earlier in her career Stewart had guest roles on Blue Heelers, Stingers, CrashBurn, Something in the Air, The Secret Life of Us, and Fergus McPhail.
 In 2015, Stewart appeared with close friend and mentor Ailsa Piper in the contemporary interview program 'The Truth About Us' on Foxtel's Bio. channel.

-In 2020, Stewart was one of the featured celebrities on the 11th season of the Australian version of the television documentary reality genealogy series Who Do You Think You Are? on SBS.

-In 2024, Stewart was announced as part of the cast for the second series of Stan drama Black Snow.